Goldman Sachs: Buckle up. Trade war fears will likely get worse

 Goldman Sachs noted that no formal trade negotiations have been announced before the July 6 deadline to impose the first round of tariffs that were proposed in March.

-And while investors would likely cheer ctalks, Goldman Sachs said it would be "extremely hard" for the two sides to quickly reach a deal to reform China's policies on intellectual property, technology transfer and state-owned enterprises.
+And while investors would likely cheer talks, Goldman Sachs said it would be "extremely hard" for the two sides to quickly reach a deal to reform China's policies on intellectual property, technology transfer and state-owned enterprises.

 Related: American businesses brace for trade war with China